laovapya/Velikiy-Project/Documentation.md

 the user must be able to:

-1) create primitive 3D objects
+1) create primitive 3D objects:
-cubes
+  a. cubes
-spheres
+  b. spheres
-cylinders
+  c. cylinders

 3) apply transformative operations on them moving